mccsssk2/10.Arterial-Hypertension-2019/README.md

 # Use.

-The model is set up for parameter search in paramters that were thought to be relevant, e.g. peripheral resistance (microvascular resistance).
-In addition, it uses the Sundials CVODES functions to provide dynamic sensitivity of dynamical variables with respect to model paramters.
+The model is set up for parameter search in parameters that were thought to be relevant, e.g. peripheral resistance (microvascular resistance).
+In addition, it uses the Sundials CVODES functions to provide dynamic sensitivity of dynamical variables with respect to model parameters.
+As a medical student (Andrea Kassay) was involved, some matlab programs to draw line diagrams and for presenting the clinical inspiration were provided.

 # Acknowledements.